Integrative medicine for cancer treatment

 - Aromatherapy.
 This treatment uses fragrant oils to improve health or mood.
 It also may help ease pain, nausea, stress, and depression.
 Although generally safe, these oils can cause allergic reactions, headaches, and nausea in some people.

 - Massage therapy.
 This type of bodywork may help relieve anxiety, nausea, pain, and depression.
-Before you have massage therapy, ask your health care provider if the therapist should avoid any areas of your body.
+Before you have massage therapy, ask your provider if the therapist should avoid any areas of your body.

 - Meditation.
 Practicing meditation has been shown to ease anxiety, fatigue, stress, and sleep problems.